Active Duty Military Pay

 Members of the military who are Minnesota residents may subtract federally taxable active-duty military pay when determining their Minnesota tax.

 This subtraction may be claimed by:

-- Members serving in the U.S. or U.N. armed forces who receive active-duty military pay that are subject to federal tax under U.S. Code Title 10.
+- Members serving in the U.S. or U.N. armed forces who receive federally taxable active-duty military pay under U.S. Code,

-- Members of the Minnesota National Guard and Reserves, who receive taxable active-duty pay for services or compensation for training and meetings under U.S. Code Title 10 and Title 32, such as ADSW (ADOS), natural disaster emergency response and missing persons searches, and reenlistment bonuses.
+- Members of the Minnesota National Guard and Reserves, who receive federally taxable active-duty pay for services or compensation for training and meetings under U.S. Code, Title 10 and Title 32.
+Examples include:

 New for 2014

-The subtraction is now allowed for compensation received by Active Guard Reserves (AGR) under Title 32 pay.
+Beginning in 2014, the subtraction is now allowed for compensation received for service by a Minnesota resident serving in the National Guard while assigned to Active Guard Reserves (AGR) under Title 32.